Krishnaelectrovoltz/Lifi-demonstration-with-arduino/README.md

 ## Usage

 1. Clone or download this repository.
-2. Follow the setup instructions in the image given
+2. Follow the setup instructions in the image
 3. Upload the code to your Arduino.
 4. Experiment with LiFi communication!